 Where to Learn UX Design

-If you would like to learn more about UX design and research in order to switch to a new career and go to work for a large, established company, one of the best ways to do that is to sign up for classes.
+If you would like to learn more about UX design and research to switch to a new career and go to work for a large, established company, one of the best ways to do that is to sign up for classes.
 You can choose classes that meet in-person or online to learn design software and other applications.
 Some people prefer to attend brick-and-mortar sessions when learning new information, but that isn’t always available.
 Live online classes have a similar set-up with a real-time, remote instructor who can answer questions and take control of your monitor—with permission—to show you how to do things.
 Training is part or full-time and available weekdays, weeknights, or weekends.

 The best way to prepare for a career shift to a field like UX design is to enroll in a bootcamp or certificate program.
 These are intensive training courses that run from a few weeks to a few months and another plus of training is that you will leave class with a professional-quality portfolio that you can show to prospective employers.